 The Reality of New Year’s Resolutions

 Are you among the millions of Americans whose New Year resolution is to workout more?
-Before you plunk down money to join a gym, consider this: most people who join a gym in January – even with the best of intentions – stop going within a month or so!
+Before you plunk down money to join a gym, consider this: most people who join a gym in January stop going within a month or so!

 If you’re a “January Joiner”, you are not a alone.
-Surprisingly, about 60% of gym memberships go unused – and with that a whole lot of money – not to mention good intentions down the drain.
-Gym regulars have long complained about how crowded the January Joiners (or Resolutionaries) make the gym.
+60% of gym memberships go unused – that’s a whole lot of money and good intentions down the drain!
+Gym regulars have long complained about how crowded the “Resolutionaries” make the gym.
 But gyms count heavily on this influx to bulk up their bottom line!
 Here’s how you can avoid falling into the trap…

 Try Before You Buy

 Before you spend the money to join a gym – try as many as you can for free.
-Most gyms offer free trials days and classes for prospective new members.
+Most gyms offer free trial days and classes for prospective members.
 Plus, if you have a friend who belongs to a gym they can usually take you in for a free trial too.
 This helps you not only to find which gym might be right for you, but also what type of workouts you like to do.
-You might realize, for example, that classes really aren’t your thing – and that you would be just as happy joining a no frills gym rather than a fancy full service facility.
+You might realize that classes really aren’t your thing – and that you would be just as happy joining a no frills gym and pocketing the extra cash!

 Exercise Your Negotiating Skills